nrobin24/pharmacology-thesis/#ch1-introduction/background/bkgnd-StemCellTherapies.md

 #### Requirement of Adult Stem Cell Niches for Homeostasis

+There are diseases linked to lack of neurogenesis.
+This is covered in simva paper.

 #### Cancer Stem Cells

 The 'cancer stem cell' hypothesis holds that the same pathways regulate self-renewal in stem cells and cancer cells, and that there are stem cells within the tumor that possess indefinite potential for self-renewal.
 [Tannishtha Reya.
 Nature 2001]